 - TESCON VANA - for all membrane seams, connection between membrane and plaster (primed), connections between joists and plaster (primed).
 For more on joist sealing, see our guide: How To Airseal Wooden Joists.

-- CONTEGA HF - the bright green caulk used to make connections on rough or uneven surfaces, in this case connecting membrane to plaster or sub-floor plywood
+- CONTEGA HF - the green water-based acrylic adhesive used to make connections to rough or uneven surfaces, in this case connecting membrane to original plaster or sub-floor plywood

 - CONTEGA SOLIDO SL-D - for interior, vapor-retarding, double-sided, zero-reveal-taping of windows and doors